natenaltsega2225/seniorProject/README.md

 # seniorProject

+#EthioFood

-EthioFood is a recipe sharing Website for Ethiopian food lovers who wants to  learn  or know about different  recipes  and customize their own as well.
+EthioFood is a  food reccomendation and recipe sharing Website for Ethiopian food lovers who wants to  learn  or know about different  recipes  and customize their own as well.